SciTools/iris/docs/src/votable_issues.rst

 reaction on the  header (not subsequent comments) of any issue that has a label of ``Feature: Votable``.

+.. tip:: We suggest you subscribe to the issue so you will be updated.
+         When viewing the issue there is a **Notifications** section where you can select to subscribe.

 Below is a list of all current votable enhancement issues from our github project ordered by the amount of 👍.